Larder Love

 The need in this case was using up everything in the little chest freezer in the shed that was dying.
 I found frozen raspberries and blueberries and thought I’d use them up in this raspberry and blueberry jam recipe.

-raspberry and bluebery jam with scotch whisky Boozeberry Jam
+raspberry and bluebery jam with scotch whisky

 As you’ll already be aware, I do rather like adding booze to my jam recipes.
 Actually I add booze to rather a lot of other recipes too.
-Maybe that’s sayng a bit too much about me.
-Anyways this raspberry and blueberry jam could really be renamed boozeberry jam due to the addition of good old Scotch whisky.
+Maybe that’s saying a bit too much about me.

 jam making in pan with wooden spoon

 My raspberry and blueberry jam has only 6 ingredients and is super simple to make.
-You just need blueberries, raspberries, some preserving sugar, the juice and zest of half a lemon, some ground black pepper and of course the all-important whisky.

 close up on the jam on a scone with cream